 For additional information on each occupation or any others you may be considering, please visit the Occupational Outlook Handbook, a nationally recognized source of career information, put together by the U.S. Department of Labor.

 Internships, Co-ops and Employment Opportunities

 Anthropology majors may find experiential opportunities or employment in a number of areas depending on your skills, abilities and experience.
 Career-related internships and co-op placements are a great avenue to establishing yourself as a qualified candidate for full-time, professional-level career opportunities after graduation.

 The following list of employers and job titles shows opportunities where the employer was specifically looking for anthropology majors.
 This list is meant to be a resource for further career-related investigation and DOES NOT REFLECT current openings.
-To look for current openings, please visit Central Connections, CCSU's online job, internship, and co-op database, on the Career Success Center website here.
+To look for current openings, please visit College Central Network, CCSU's online job, internship, and co-op database, on the Career Success Center website here.

 Central Area Health Education Center - Summer Institute Instructor